pletzer/snakemake_examples/README.md

 	shell:
 		"cp {input} {output}"
 ```
-Note the final rule `all`, which checks whether the result file `../results/B.txt` and does not produce anything.
+Note the final rule `all`, which checks the result file `../results/B.txt` and does not produce anything.
 This final task is akin a manager checking that the work is complete.

 To run the example,
 ```